-There are two important laws to be aware of: Sarbanes-Oxley and Dodd-Frank.
+There are two important laws in this area to be aware of: Sarbanes-Oxley and Dodd-Frank.
 See workplacefairness.org to learn more about Dodd-Frank.

 In 2002, Congress passed the Sarbanes-Oxley Act (SOX) in response to corporate fraud scandals including those at Enron and Worldcom.
 President Bush signed SOX into law on July 20, 2002.
 Since then, Sarbanes-Oxley has required publicly traded companies to make new certifications about their finances.
 Corporate officers are personally liable if those certifications are discovered to be false.
 Corporate officials and employees are now more keenly aware of the risk that they could go to jail if they misrepresent a company’s financial status.